MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 Currently, Autotune configures three query-level Spark configurations:
 * `spark.sql.shuffle.partitions` - configures the number of partitions to use when shuffling data for joins or aggregations.
 Default is 200.
-* `spark.sql.autoBroadcastJoinThreshold` - configures the maximum size in bytes for a table that will be broadcast to all worker nodes when performing a join.
+* `spark.sql.autoBroadcastJoinThreshold` - configures the maximum size in bytes for a table that will be broadcasted to all worker nodes when performing a join.
 Default is 10 MB.
 * `spark.sql.files.maxPartitionBytes` - the maximum number of bytes to pack into a single partition when reading files.
 Works for Parquet, JSON and ORC file-based sources.
 Default is 128 MB.